If you buy through links on this page, this site may earn an affiliate commission. As an Amazon Associate I earn from qualifying purchases.

 1. The LSAT Trainer

 Let’s start the list with what’s agreed upon by law school students, teachers, and tutors as one of the best LSAT prep books in the market today.
-The LSAT Trainer by Mike Kim book is the perfect LSAT study guide for people who want to better themselves and their overall score on the admission test.
-Students can complete this LSAT study plan in eight weeks.
+The LSAT Trainer by Mike Kim is the perfect LSAT study guide for people who want to better themselves and their overall score on the admission test.
+This self-study guide includes strategies, drills, and solutions for all LSAT question types, making it suitable whether you’re just beginning your prep or looking to refine your skills.

-This LSAT book is full of practice drills and official LSAT practice questions with thoroughly explained solutions.
+Study schedules are available as downloadable PDFs in 1, 2, 3, and 4 month options, so you can choose the timeline that fits your needs.
+The book includes over 160 official questions with thoroughly explained solutions.
 Above all, it teaches you how to approach each section of the exam by understanding the theory behind it.
-This study guide offers straight-to-the-point test-taking strategies and guide questions to help you break down and analyze each practice drill.
+This LSAT prep book offers straight-to-the-point test-taking strategies and guide questions to help you break down and analyze each practice drill.

 2. 10 Actual, Official LSAT Prep Tests, Volume VI

-The LSAT Prep Test Book by LSAC is a product of the Law School Admission Council and the newest addition to the LSAT Test prep series.
-It showcases LSAT Practice Tests 72 to 81 with answers given and explained.
+The LSAT Prep Test Book by LSAC is a product of the Law School Admission Council and part of their ongoing LSAT prep series.
+It showcases LSAT Practice Tests 72 to 81 with answers and explanations.

-If you are currently learning from Kahn Academy, which LSAC (Law School Admission Council) recommended, you may not need this prep book.
-Otherwise, this is a must-have for you.
 You’ll find this book most useful if you already have a good grasp of the LSAT sections and how to approach them.
-It would help if you practiced answering exams with time constraints.
-This prep LSAT prep book helps you familiarize yourself with the time pressure to reduce test anxiety during the actual LSAT test.
+Practicing answering exams with time constraints is essential.
+This prep book helps you familiarize yourself with the time pressure to reduce test anxiety during the actual LSAT test.

 There’s a catch, though.
 Some answer explanations aren’t thorough.
 If you want a detailed study guide, you may find this book quite bare, just a book of practice tests with answer keys at the end.
 This book isn’t ideal for beginners who still need the instructional content of the LSAT.